 SRPS is designed to support expenses associated with senior research projects in 500 or 700 level courses.
-For AY 2021-22, maximum reimbursement is $1,200; the average expense request in AY 19-20 was $964 with an average approved amount of $788.
-Expenses are reimbursed or charged directly (see the app expense types below).
+For AY 2022-23, maximum reimbursement is $1,200; the average expense request in AY 19-20 was $964 with an average approved amount of $788.
+Expenses are reimbursed or charged directly (see details below).
 We do not fund expenses that are incurred prior to our funding approval.

 Funding Amount and Deadlines

 Up to $1,200 (Oct.
 1, Jan.
 24, or Apr.
 15 deadlines) and up to $350 throughout the academic year as funding permits.
-Applications eligible for the Hoskin Research Fund will also be reviewed at the three above deadlines.
+Applications eligible for the Hoskin Research Fund can be submitted for these deadlines.

 Projects with expenses exceeding SRPS maximums need to provide information on additional funding sources (departments, programs, etc).
 Depending on the additional funding amount, SRPS funding may be limited.